-There are two versions of this image.
-One (left) in the Tate, dated to 1904, which is a study for one (right) in the National Gallery of Victoria, Melbourne, Australia, which is dated to 1906.
-(Information from notice in Manchester Art Gallery which had the Tate version on loan for the 2018-2019 ‘Painting Light and Hope‘ exhibition of Annie’s works.)
-Publications dating to the period in which the painting was first exhibited, refer to it as ‘Risen Hope’ or just ‘Hope.’
+There are two versions of this image, one in the Tate, London (left) and one in the National Gallery of Victoria, Melbourne, Australia (right).
+Publications dating to the period in which the paintings were first exhibited refer to the image as ‘Risen Hope’ or just ‘Hope.’

 Photos: Jonathan Russell.

 - Dimensions: 519 x 570 mm (0.30 m²).

 - History: signed and dated 1904; presented to the Tate by the Trustees of the Chantrey Bequest, 1924; exhibited Manchester Art Gallery, 23 Feb 2018 to 6 Jan 2019.

 The Tate web site has an essay on the painting, reproduced at the bottom of this page.